asmith0713/streetsense/README.md

 ---

-Built with ❤️ for better civic engagement
+**Built with ❤️ for better civic engagement and women's safety**

+*Empowering communities through technology.
+Know where people are, feel safer together.*